electric-sql/pglite-bindings/README.md

 -> pglite.use_wire(1) means use wire protocol,
 -> pglite.use_wire(0) means repl style.

-NB: wire mode requires you to know the size of encoded query ( set with pglite.interactive_write(int) ). while repl style uses C style \0 termination of query buffer, or EOF in case of file transport.
+NB: currently wire mode requires you to know the size of encoded query ( set with pglite.interactive_write(int) ). while repl style uses C style \0 termination of query buffer, or EOF in case of file transport.
 ```